Package Torello.HTML

 (java.util.Properties tnAllAV)

 Retrieves all NON-STANDARD attributes that are found within a TagNode java.util.Properties list of attributes.
 The definition of a non standard HTML attribute, for the purposes of this method, is simply an HTML attribute whose name is NIETHER found in the internal data-structure listing all event-attributes, NOR IS FOUND within the internal data-structure of all HTML attributes.
-These two data-structures (lists) may be viewed here:
+These two data-structures (lists) may be viewed with the link below:

 Both of these internal data-structures may be modified at runtime using the following: